-After leaving Alazel with Roderick’s and Isaac’s scent, he had picked up a trail easily.
-Quite pleased with himself, he and Herman had set off on the trail eager to finish the task that their lord had given them.
+After leaving Alazel with both Roderick and Isaac’s scent, he had picked up a trail easily.
+Quite pleased with himself, he and Herman had set off on the trail, eager to finish the task that their lord had given them.

 They had found Roderick first, his body flattened from a fall off the cliff next to his body.
-The man had no enchanted stone on his person.
-Initially he didn’t think much of it, perhaps Isaac had pushed him off of it so he could keep the stone for himself.
-It was even possible that he just fell from the cliff himself, after all, Roderick wasn’t the sharpest tool in the shed.
+Unfortunately, Roderick had no enchanted stone on his person.
+Initially, he didn’t think much of it.
+Thinking that Isaac might have pushed him off of it so he could keep the stone for himself.
+It was even possible that he just fell off the cliff himself, after all, Roderick wasn’t the sharpest tool in the shed.

 So, not thinking much of it they set off to find Isaac.

 Joseph looked down at Isaac’s body, then up at Herman.
 Even though Herman’s features were hidden by his full beard, he could actually see sympathy on his face.
 He saw sympathy on Herman’s face.
 Lord Tibbott’s most ruthless combatant was actually showing him sympathy.
 It was the first emotion he had ever even seen from him.

 Joseph shook his head.
 “I might have been able to if his clothing was closer, but my range is far too limited if I’m not tracking people.
 Clothes just don’t continuously give off a scent like people do...”

 Joseph looked down at the body and shuddered.
 “Was he killed by a vampire?”